-- 42.3.1 If the captain refuses to carry out an instruction under 42.2.5, the umpires shall invoke Law 16.3. - 42.3.2 If both captains refuse to carry out instructions under 42.2.5 in respect of the same incident, the umpires shall instruct the players to leave the field.
-The match is not concluded and shall be declared a no result and Cricket Ireland will determine the status of both teams in the rest of the competition.
+42.3.1 If the captain refuses to carry out an instruction under 42.2.5, the umpires shall invoke Law 16.3.

+42.3.2 If both captains refuse to carry out instructions under 42.2.5 in respect of the same incident, the umpires shall instruct the players to leave the field.
+The match is not concluded and shall be declared a no result.